dudzio12/esp8266-restclient/README.md

 RestClient client = RestClient("www.kudoso.com", 443, "EE 16 77 79 55 58 92 46 FB 18 40 99 2E 17 7E AB 32 0A 4A 88");
 ```

-Use a domain name, an explicit port to an SSL site and force insecure SSL with no ssl verification:
+Use a domain name, an explicit port to an SSL site and force insecure SSL with no certificate verification:
 ```c++
 RestClient client = RestClient("www.kudoso.com", 443, 1);
 ```